Lola Maja

 Lola Maja (born Omolola Maja; 26 January 1978), also known as Lola Maja-Okojevoh, is a Nigerian make-up artist; her specialties include special effects, eyebrows and eyelashes.
 She is the founder and Chief Executive Officer of "Sacred Beauty" & "The SFX Store".
-She is known for working on several major fashion events and on major films such as The Figurine and October 1, as well as several music videos.
-She has done make-up for celebrities, including Genevieve Nnaji and Tiwa Savage.
-She has also worked with major fashion magazines, such as Style Mania and FAB, as well as models like Iman and Tyson Beckford.
-In 2015, she won the "Best Make-up" Africa Magic Viewers Choice Award for October 1.
+She is known for working on major fashion events and films such as The Figurine and October 1, as well as several music videos.
+She has done make-up for celebrities including Genevieve Nnaji and Tiwa Savage.
+She has worked with fashion magazines such as Style Mania and FAB, as well as models like Iman and Tyson Beckford.
+In 2015, she won the "Best Make-up" award at the Africa Magic Viewers Choice Awards for the film "October 1".

 Background and early life

-Maja was born in Nigeria, to a father of Yoruba descent and a mother with Itsekiri, Lebanese, Italian, Indian and Scottish ancestry.
-She is a granddaughter of the Nigerian founding father Akinola Maja and his wife Comfort, who was herself the Erelu Kuti of Lagos.
-At the age of 2, she and her family moved to the United Kingdom where she grew up.
-She moved back to Nigeria in 2010, after she got married.
+Maja was born in Lagos, to a father of Yoruba descent and a mother with Itsekiri, Lebanese, Italian, Indian and Scottish ancestry.
+She is the granddaughter of Nigerian founding father Akinola Maja and his wife Comfort, who was herself the Erelu Kuti of Lagos.
+At the age of 2, Maja and her family moved to the United Kingdom where she was raised.
+She moved back to Nigeria in 2010, after getting married.